Leah-Harden/Team-Profile-Maker/README.md

 # Team-Profile-Maker

-This is a terminal program that allow to you to build a team for you business and manage them.
-You are able to add a manager,intern and engineer.
-These are all attach too each of other.
-Like every Employee will be tied to there manager.
-You are also able to add you own custom jobs that will be tie to each employee.
-All of these things can be change and altered at a whim.
+Welcome to the team building and management program!
+With this terminal program, you can easily create a team for your business and keep track of your employees.
+You have the option to add a manager, intern, and engineer, and each employee will be linked to their respective manager.
+Additionally, you can customize each employee's job.
+Than it will create a html page that you can open up with live server.
+This program offers flexibility and convenience, making it easy to manage and build a successful team.

 ### Installing